QLD Traffic Controller Course

-- Classroom Component (1-day) Participants will be exposed to variety of learning methods, presentations, group activities, demonstrations and simulated and practical activities to provide participants with the opportunity to practice their new skills and prepare them for their vocational placement
+- Classroom Component (1-day) Participants will be exposed to a variety of learning methods, presentations, group activities, demonstrations, and simulated and practical activities to provide participants with the opportunity to practice their new skills and prepare them for their vocational placement.

 - Vocational Placement (20-hours) This is a placement on the job at a roadwork site where participants will gain experience a range of practical activities including performing stop-slow traffic control under close supervision.
 This part is fully coordinated with WARP Traffic Management and is to be completed within 3-months of training.

 This course is an approved traffic controller training program through the Department of Transport and Main Roads Queensland and will provide the knowledge and skills necessary to safely control traffic with a stop-slow bat.
 For more information on this course please refer to the TMR Traffic Controller Information Sheet and FAQ.

 Upon successful completion, students will be issued with a nationally recognised Statement of Attainment for the following units of competency:

 - RIIWHS205D – Control traffic with stop-slow bat

 WTA also caters to companies or groups wanting to conduct a private training course, either at your suitable training venue or at our training premises.

 Students are asked to arrive at least 15 minutes prior to the scheduled course start time, late attendees may be rejected from the course.